Armando Izzo: Genoa

 During the summer he was sold to Genoa, with whom he debuted in Serie A on 5 October 2014, in a 2–1 win away against Parma.
 He scored his first goal in the top flight on 11 January 2015, at San Siro against Inter Milan.
 On 1 April 2015, he renewed his contract with Genoa until 2019.
 Izzo ended the season with 20 appearances and one goal.

 The following season makes his first league appearance of the season in a 2–0 win against Verona.
 He made 33 appearances for Genoa during the season.

 In the 2016–17 he was a starter in defence for the Ligurian team, while the following season, he made only 16 appearances due to injuries and disqualifications.
 He scored his only goal of the season on 25 October 2017, opening the scoring in 2–3 home defeat against Napoli.
 On 12 May 2018, in an away game against Benevento, he made his hundredth appearance for Genoa.

 Torino

 On 4 July 2018, Izzo signed a four-year contract with Torino.
 He made his debut with Torino on 12 August during a 4–0 win over against Cosenza in the Coppa Italia.
 On 4 November he scored his first goal in Serie A with Torino, in 1–4 away victory against Sampdoria.

-Loan to Monza
+Monza

 On 1 September 2022, Izzo joined newly-promoted Serie A side Monza on a one-year loan.
 He made his debut on 5 September, as a second-half substitute in a 2–0 league defeat to Atalanta.
+Following the end of the loan spell, on 5 July 2023, Monza signed Izzo permanently on a three-year deal.